 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2021, Fokker, a subsidiary of GKN Aerospace Services Limited, reported no specific carbon emissions data.
-However, GKN Aerospace has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
-The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 50% by 2030 from a 2020 baseline.
-Additionally, it plans to cut absolute Scope 3 emissions, which include fuel- and energy-related activities, upstream and downstream transportation, waste generated in operations, business travel, and employee commuting, by 25% by 2030 from a 2022 baseline.
-Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2050 from the 2020 baseline, and a similar 90% reduction in Scope 3 emissions by 2050 from the 2022 baseline.
-Furthermore, GKN Aerospace is committed to ensuring that 70% of its suppliers by spend will have science-based targets by 2028.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to addressing climate change effectively.
-The emissions data and climate commitments are cascaded from GKN Aerospace Services Limited, which operates under the corporate umbrella of Melrose Industries PLC.
+As of the latest available data, Fokker, a subsidiary of GKN Aerospace Services Limited, does not report specific carbon emissions figures.
+However, GKN Aerospace has set ambitious climate commitments.
+The company aims to achieve net-zero greenhouse gas emissions across its value chain by 2050.
+In terms of reduction targets, GKN Aerospace has committed to reducing absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030 from a 2020 base year, and by 90% by 2050.
+Additionally, the company plans to reduce absolute Scope 3 emissions, which encompass fuel- and energy-related activities, upstream and downstream transportation and distribution, waste generated in operations, business travel, and employee commuting, by 25% by 2030 from a 2022 base year, and by 90% by 2050.
+Furthermore, GKN Aerospace has pledged that 70% of its suppliers by spend will have science-based targets by 2028.
+These commitments are part of a broader strategy to align with the Science Based Targets initiative (SBTi) and contribute to global efforts to limit temperature rise to 1.5°C. The emissions data and targets are cascaded from GKN Aerospace Services Limited, which is part of the corporate family under Melrose Industries PLC.